craymichael/ros-kinetic-nvidia-docker/README.md

 [phromo](https://github.com/phromo/ros-indigo-desktop-full-nvidia) for the
 baseline.
 Note that this is currently supported for Linux systems only.

+To extend the Dockerfile (e.g. to add more ROS packages or users), take a look at the commented out lines at the end of file.

 # Installation
 1. Install docker
 2. Install nvidia-docker using instructions